ashwinjadhav818/yasb/README.md

 ## Acknowledgments
 This project is the fork of the original repository - [Yasb](https://github.com/da-rth/yasb) I would like to express my sincere gratitude towards the original creator/owner of the project [Daniel A](https://github.com/da-rth)

+## Other similar projects
+- [Zebar](https://github.com/glzr-io/zebar) - Status bar made in Tauri by the developer of [GlazeWM](https://github.com/glzr-io/glazewm)
+- [Amn's Yasb](https://github.com/amnweb/yasb) - Also a fork of the original yasb project but is been constantly been worked on.